Containers and limits

 These are the containers you can use to put out your garbage

-For collection zone 1 (new garbage cart with locking lid)
+For collection zones 1-3 (new garbage cart with locking lid)

-As of March 1, 2017, new garbage and organics carts with locking lids and wheels have been delivered to all homes in collection zone 1.
-You must now use your new cart for garbage.
+New garbage and organics carts with locking lids and wheels have been delivered to all homes in collection zones 1 and 2, and will be in zone 3 by July 25, 2017.
+You must use your new cart for garbage as soon as you get it.

 Later in 2017, we will be delivering the new garbage and organics carts with locking lids and wheels to the remaining collection zones.
 Until your new carts are delivered, here are the containers you can use to set out your garbage.